Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 The best time to address disposal concerns is before your house fills with hungry relatives.
 A quick inspection now can prevent the frustration of a backed-up sink when you should be enjoying pumpkin pie with family.

 For Connecticut homeowners dealing with garbage disposal jams—or hoping to prevent them—MY APPLIANCE Repair offers same-day service across the state.
-Schedule your repair online or contact our team today—we'll have your appliance running again fast.
+Schedule your repair online or contact our team today—we'll have your disposal running again fast.